-The aim of this article is to examine the relationship between socio-demographic factors, gambling behaviour, and the level of gambling expenditure.
+The aim of this study was to examine the relationship between socio-demographic factors, gambling behaviour, and the level of gambling expenditure.
 The data were drawn from the population-based Gambling Harms Survey 2016 and 2017 conducted in Finland.
 The data was combined with register-based variables.
 Past-year gamblers were included (Wave 1; n = 5 805, both Waves; n = 2 165).
 The study showed that of the 4.2% of gamblers that produced 50.0% of the total GE in 2016, 33.1% of the GE was produced by those with a gambling problem and 43.3% by those with at-risk gambling pattern.
-Compared to gamblers in the lowest GE group, those in the highest GE group were more likely to be men, aged 25 or older, with upper secondary education, have a high income, on disability pension or sickness allowance, be frequent gamblers, gambling at least six game types and showing at-risk and problem gambling patterns.
+Compared to gamblers in the lowest GE group, those in the highest GE group were more likely to be men, aged 25 or older, with upper secondary education, have a high income, be on disability pension or sickness allowance, be frequent gamblers, gambling at least six game types, and showing at-risk and problem gambling patterns.
 Cumulative weekly GE by income tertiles remained fairly stable between the years.
 The results suggest that GE is highly concentrated.
 Among the small group of high-intensity consumers, the majority of the revenue comes from at-risk and problem gambling.
 Participants in the low GE group differ from those in the intermediate and high GE groups in terms of socio-demographics and gambling behaviour.

 INTRODUCTION

 Gambling environment has changed rapidly.
 Gambling is increasingly available and more advertised, and new gambling products are constantly being developed.
 People also spend more money on gambling than before (Statista 2020).
 Finland’s per capita gambling expenditure (GE) rate is one of the highest in Europe (Economist 2017).
 Spending for gambling is highly concentrated (Salonen, Kontto, Alho & Castrén 2017; Salonen, Lind, Castrén, Lahdenkari, Kontto, Selin, Hellman & Järvinen-Tassopoulos 2019; Salonen, Hagfors, Lind & Kontto 2020; Williams, Belanger & Arthur 2011).
-This raises a question of how much of the gambling revenue is produced by individuals from different socio-demographic backgrounds and, especially, by those with a gambling problem.e
+This raises a question of how much of the gambling revenue is produced by individuals from different socio-demographic backgrounds and, especially, by those with a gambling problem.

+Overall, men tend to spend more money on gambling than women (McCormack, Shorter & Griffiths 2014; Davidson et al. 2016; Castrén et al. 2018).
+This has been observed for both younger and older adults (Merkouris, Thomas, Shandley, Rodda, Oldenhof & Dowling 2016; Molinaro, Benedetti, Scalese, Bastaini, Fortunato, Cerrai, Canale, Chomynova, Elekes, Feijao, Fotiou, Kokkevi, Kraus, Rupsiene, Monshouwer, Nociar, Strizek & Lazar 2018).
+GE increases with age (Tan, Yen, Nayga & Rodolfo 1991), although some studies suggest that GE increases only until the middle age and starts to drop after that (Mikesell 1991; Scott & Garen 1994).

-Low socio-economic status is associated with high GE (Davidson, Rodgers, Markham & Taylor-Rodgers 2016; Salonen, Kontto, Perhoniemi, Alho & Castrén 2018a).
+Moreover, low socio-economic status is associated with high GE (Davidson, Rodgers, Markham & Taylor-Rodgers 2016; Salonen, Kontto, Perhoniemi, Alho & Castrén 2018a).
 To date, a limited number of studies have investigated the relationship between GE and receipt of social security benefits (Worthington 2001; MacDonald, McMullan & Perrier 2004).
 A Canadian survey showed that households with income support were less likely to gamble.
 With the exception of one jurisdiction, households that received income support spend a lower proportion of their income on gambling.
 (MacDonald, McMullan & Perrier 2004.)
 However, gambling problems are more common among those who receive income support or who are unemployed (McMillen, Marshall, Ahmed & Wenzel 2003).
 Moreover, gambling opportunities are concentrated in the socio-economically disadvantaged areas (Wardle, Keily, Astbury & Reith 2014; Raisamo, Toikka, Selin & Heiskanen 2019).